Hi, my name is Xesce, and I've been living with complex mental

 options.

-At present, in many Australian states Voluntary Assisted Dying is
+At present, Voluntary Assisted Dying is available everywhere in

 Mental illness is illness.